dev-collab-org/on-chain-file-interface/README.md

 ## WEN ERC?

-Here is the road from early discussions to ERC, your help is appreciated at any step!!!
+Here is the road from early discussions to ERC, your help is appreciated at every step!!!

 Comment or submit PRs on this repo to help craft the proposal.
 Those who contribute will be credited as authors.